hashicorp/terraform-provider-vault/website/docs/r/token_auth_backend_role.html.md

 # vault\_token\_auth\_backend\_role

 Manages Token auth backend role in a Vault server.
-Roles constrain the instances or principals that can perform the login operation against the backend.
 See the [Vault documentation](https://www.vaultproject.io/docs/auth/token.html) for more information.